Dance improvisation: Western theatrical dance

 It was not until the end of the 19th century, however, that dance improvisation in western dance became such a large part of performance and dance technique.
 Towards the end of the 19th and throughout the 20th century, with the beginning of what has become known as modern dance, dance improvisation flourished both as a choreographic tool as well as a method performance.
 In the late 19th century, Loïe Fuller exemplified an explicit improvisational performance method with her use of task-based and idiosyncratic movement that both allowed for and necessitated improvisation on the part of the dancer.
 Slightly later in the early 20th century, movement choruses, especially those under the direction of Mary Wigman and Rudolf Laban used improvisational techniques intensely in training, and to varying degrees in performance in accordance with the director's preference and opinion on the subject.
 In the second half of the 20th century, improvisation in dance exploded once more and was explored even more deeply by creators including but not limited to Isadora Duncan, Martha Graham, Doris Humphrey, Merce Cunningham, and Paul Taylor.
 Each of these individuals developed their own methodology and technique behind modern dance and employed improvisation in numerous different ways that were key to the choreography and execution of their techniques.
-It is important to note that although Isadora Duncan is often cited as having improvised her performances, this may be based more on the free, natural quality of her movement rather than fact.
+Although Isadora Duncan is often cited as having improvised her performances, this may be based more on the free, natural quality of her movement rather than fact.
 While some of her material was definitely set, it is likely that other parts were in fact improvised.

 Contact and group improvisation also evolved in this time with Yvonne Rainer’s formation of the Grand Union in 1970.
 The Grand Union was an improvisational dance group that performed improvisation that was not prepared or rehearsed beforehand.